abar193/AbarCards/README.md

 	2 User Interface

-	?
-I'd like to extend mechanics of the game, add new races and stuff
+	3 Extending game mechanics by adding new races and cards, and improving current ones.